mapmanager/mapmanager.github.io/_posts/2018-08-16-stack-legend.md

 Open the stack legend window as follows:

  - Right-click a stack and select menu 'Windows - Stack Legend'.
- - Click 'Stack Legend' button in the 'Plot' tab of the annotation toolbar.
-For any stack window, open annotation toolbar using keyboard <kbd>[</kbd>.
+ - <strike>Click 'Stack Legend' button in the 'Plot' tab of the annotation toolbar.
+For any stack window, open annotation toolbar using keyboard <kbd>[</kbd>.</strike>
  - Open the buttons panel (map manager - buttons) and click 'Stack Legend'.

 ### Stack Label